mkhazraee/sglang/python/sglang/srt/mem_cache/storage/nixl/README.md

 ## Note

+This connector support pre-registration of files and objects as well, to reduce the registration overheads during run-time.
-This is v0 of the NIXL connector.
-Future versions will focus on further performance optimizations such as memory pre-registration (pre-allocating and registering memory buffers to reduce registration overhead during transfers) and block merging (combining related blocks as offsets within the same file to reduce file operations and improve throughput).
-These optimizations require changes at a higher layer, as the current HiCache API doesn't expose information like block relationships or hash patterns that would enable these optimizations.
+This feature is not used currently as there is a separate file/object per key and will be useful when block merging (combining related blocks as offsets within the same file to reduce file operations and improve throughput) is supported.
+Currently HiCache API doesn't expose information like block relationships or hash patterns that would enable these optimizations.